substance/texture/docs/steps/0004-persistence.md

 - DISCUSS: maybe an option to control whether all content should be included, or the opposite, and only URLs (e.g. for sync'ing )
 - TODO: probably we should add 'encoding' for text content
+- TODO: for the shared server environment we also need a way to create a new archive.
+I would prefer to let the client provide the blue-print (makes the server implementation easier).
+Maybe we can use the `POST` endpoint for that, too, but maybe with explicit flag provided to indicate 'that it should create if not exist'.

+> DISCUSS: we want to use the implementation in a shared or stand-alone environment.
+E.g. a cli tool start a server instance just for a single folder.
+In this case the endpoint would just be 'GET /'.
+> On the other hand in a shared server, i.e. a server that serves multiple archives at the same time, there we need the ':id' routes.

 ```
 PUT /:id/ { version!, resources? }